Joey Batey: Career

-Acting

 Batey's film debut was in the 2013 British thriller, Murder on the Home Front, directed by Geoffrey Sax.
 In 2014, he appeared in The Riot Club directed by Lone Scherfig.
 In 2017, Paul McGuigan cast him as Eddie in Film Stars Don't Die in Liverpool.
 Batey also played in the British TV series Strike (2017), and In The Dark (2017).
 He appeared in the series Knightfall in 2017–2018, a 14th century period piece centered on the Knights Templar, where he played the role of Pierre, a spy after information on the Holy Grail.

-As of 2021, Batey was continuing to play the character of the bard, Jaskier, in Netflix's adaptation of The Witcher, based on the Polish novel series of the same name.